Monadical-SAS/llmeval/tasks/task8_regex_extraction/task.md

-You'll find a text file called `mixed_content.txt` in the `./input` directory containing various types of data mixed together.
+You'll find a text file called `mixed_content.txt` in current directory containing various types of data mixed together.

 Extract ALL instances of the following patterns using regular expressions: